schaefer-dev/macos-hotkeys/Readme.md

 **⌘⌫**  Select Delete or Don't Save in a dialog that contains a Delete or Don't Save button

+## Text Selections

+**⇧↑**  Extend text selection to the nearest character at the same horizontal location on the line above.
+**⇧↓**  Extend text selection to the nearest character at the same horizontal location on the line below.
+**⇧←**  Extend text selection one character to the left.
+**⇧→**  Extend text selection one character to the right.

+**⌘⇧↑**  Select the text between the insertion point and the beginning of the document.
+**⌘⇧↓**  Select the text between the insertion point and the end of the document.
+**⌘⇧←**  Select the text between the insertion point and the beginning of the current line.
+**⌘⇧→**  Select the text between the insertion point and the end of the current line.

+**⇧⌥↑**  Extend text selection to the beginning of the current paragraph, then to the beginning of the following paragraph if pressed again.
+**⇧⌥↓**  Extend text selection to the end of the current paragraph, then to the end of the following paragraph if pressed again.
+**⇧⌥←**  Extend text selection to the beginning of the current word, then to the beginning of the following word if pressed again.
+**⇧⌥→**  Extend text selection to the end of the current word, then to the end of the following word if pressed again.

 # Key Identifier list